Who has authority to sign?

 Why is signature authority so limited?

-The signature authority in the District for contracts is limited to just three people for a couple of reasons.
+The signature authority in the District for contracts has been limited to just three people for a couple of reasons.
 First, the District isn't legally authorized to make certain types of commitments.
 Additionally, some other types of commitments require that the contractor agree to do certain things for the protection of the District.
 For instance, an agreement with an "outsider" (that is, someone not an employee) to teach a class mandates that the District ensure compliance with federal privacy laws regarding students.
+Limited authority will be given to the colleges using CLM and this limited authority allows for only MCCCD-approved templates and some, low dollar, expenditures to be approved at the college level.

 What constitutes a contract?